packagist/private-packagist-docs/enterprise/maintenance.md

 #### Updating all packages

-Run the command `packagist package:update-all [--overwrite-data=true|false] [-only-non-updated=true|false]` to schedule update jobs on the worker for all packages on your installation.
+Run the command `packagist package-update-all [--overwrite-data=true|false] [-only-non-updated=true|false]` to schedule update jobs on the worker for all packages on your installation.
 The flag `--overwrite-data` ensures that all existing version data is downloaded from the source again and version data is overwritten if it has changed.
 The flag `--only-non-updated` limits the set of packages to those which have only been initialized but never updated yet.